okeeffed/cheat-sheets/Advanced-React-Redux.md

 router(app);
 ```

-Morgan is a logging framework - quite good for giving the type of requests!
+- Morgan is a logging framework - quite good for giving the type of requests!
-Cors allows you the server to use Cross Origin.
+- Cors allows you the server to use Cross Origin.
+- bodyParser will parse incoming requests.
+At the moment, it's just for JSON but you may need to change this if you are expecting a file etc.